IS2AI/Shear-Design-Optimization-of-RC-Column/README.md

 - functions.py contains function used to generate data, such as section analysis, random generation of section geometry.

-- data.csv file contains the sample output from data generation.

 ### 3: Data pre-processing and network model
 - pre-processing.py script contains the data filtration based on monetary cost for the case of 4.0 meters.